 A project has been defined by project management institute (PMI) as “Temporary endeavor undertaken to produce a unique product, service, or result.”
 Therefore, the first thing one needs to know is what they are producing?
 The nature of the work also needs to be temporary, meaning that a life-long project, is not a project anymore.
 In practice, smaller projects vary from few hours to a couple of months, while the longer projects can expand to a couple of years.

-Based on the projects that have been accomplished in our free project management to called “Taimer project management platform”, we have seen that most projects’ timespans are actually in less than a year, with the majority of them being done in even less than six months period.
+Based on the projects that have been accomplished in Taimer, called “Taimer project management platform”, we have seen that most projects’ timespans are actually in less than a year, with the majority of them being done in even less than six months period.
 Example of a simple project can be designing & developing an e-commerce website for a client focusing on selling home furniture in a timeframe of three months.
 In this example, we have defined the objective “going live by end of the project” and the product as an e-commerce website that sells furniture, and the timeframe to three months.

 Project Management: Who is project manager?